tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-17-first-thoughts-without-smartphone.md

 I love rotating the dial to change the FM radio station.
 It's so old that if I unplug it, there's not even a backup battery to prevent me from losing my settings.

-(okay, full confession.
+(Okay, full confession.
 I'm not sure what's happening to me, but I currently want to turn back time and live in the 80s again, or the earliest days of the internet (90s), when everything was just coming online.
 I'm undergoing a serious anti-tech phase.)

 I also returned to carrying around a separate wallet (rather than using a smartphone case that includes a wallet case built-in).
 With the return to more single-function devices (phone + wallet + camera + keys), I decided I needed a <s>purse</s> [casual crossbody leather sling bag](https://www.amazon.com/BULLCAPTAIN-Crossbody-Backpack-Charging-Genuine/dp/B07RRTDXRM/).